DaveXRouz/Codexs_bot_Git/BOTFATHER_CONFIG.md

 **Text:**
 ```
-Meet the Codexs.ai Assistant, your fast lane into our global digital studio.
+Meet the Codexs Assistant, your fast lane into our global digital studio.

 • Apply for remote roles in tech, design & operations
 • Discover how we build AI-driven products and systems
-• Get news and project updates from the Codexs.ai team
+• Get news and project updates from the Codexs team
 • Reach support when you need a real human

 Bilingual support: English & Farsi